-For scheduling information about both the themed sections listed below and all other sections of English offered by the department, please refer either to the browse classes tool or to the course catalogue.
+For scheduling information about both the themed sections listed below and all other sections of English offered by the department, please refer to the browse classes tool.

 In this course, students will read, discuss and write about fiction.
 Texts assigned will emphasize a variety of genres, such as realism, fantasy, mystery and romance, and may reflect significant developments in the history of fiction.

-ENGL 1106 aims to recognize and understand a variety of literary devices and textual elements, and in so doing promotes the development of critical thinking and analysis.
+ENGL 1106 aims to recognize and understand a variety of literary devices and textual elements, and in so doing promotes the development of close reading and analysis skills.
 During the semester, we will consider three novels that represent diverse lives and compelling subject matter.
-These novels are Patricia Highsmith’s The Talented Mr. Ripley (1955), Margaret Atwood’s Oryx and Crake (2003), and Tomson Highway’s Kiss of the Fur Queen (1998).
-Discussion topics will include sociopathy and identity (or “masks”); the importance of art and the humanities in an imagined hyper-corporate and STEM-centric near-future; and Indigenous identity and resistance in the context of Canada’s residential school history.
-Given what may be at-times discomforting subject matter, students are encouraged to briefly acquaint themselves with these titles before registering.
+These novels are Patricia Highsmith’s The Talented Mr. Ripley (1955), Tomson Highway’s Kiss of the Fur Queen (1998), and Margaret Atwood’s Oryx and Crake (2003).
+Discussion topics will include sociopathy and identity (or “masks”); Indigenous identity and resistance in the context of Canada’s residential school history; and the importance of art and the humanities in an imagined hyper-corporate and STEM-centric near-future.
+Given what may be, at times, discomforting subject matter, students are encouraged to briefly acquaint themselves with these three titles before proceeding in the course.